yahcreepers/PAKDD_ACLImage_Dataset/README.md

 ### CLMicroImageNet20

 This Complementary labeled MicroImageNet20 dataset contains auto-labeled complementary labels for all 10000 images in the training split of TinyImageNet200.
-The workers are from Amazon Mechanical Turk(https://www.mturk.com).

 For more details, please visit our paper at link.